wshar001/PS1/README.md

 # Instructions
-First Download the Zip it should be titled PS1 Waheed Sharifi
+First Download the Zip it should be titled PS1 Waheed Sharifi -Master

 I used PyDev for Eclipse IDE, instructions on how to install it through Eclipse IDE marketplace is here